Skip to main content

 By embracing and promoting ERGs throughout their organisation, employers can enhance their employee voice strategy with:

-• Open forums for employees who share a common identity to meet and support each another
+• Open forums for employees who share a common identity to meet and support each other

 • Clear lines of communication from employees to leadership to voice concerns and solve problems